meshery/meshery/docs/pages/installation/eks.md

 ## Installation: Using `mesheryctl`

-Use Meshery's CLI to streamline your connection to your EKS cluster.
+Query the name of your cluster and region.
+Fetch the information from the specified cluster and save to the meshery configuration file.
 Configure Meshery to connect to your EKS cluster by executing:

 {% capture code_content %}$ mesheryctl system config eks{% endcapture %}
 {% include code.html code=code_content %}